 Native plant - a plant species "that occurs naturally in a particular region, state, ecosystem, and habitat without direct or indirect human actions" (Federal Native Plant Conservation Committee, 1994).
 To clarify whether or not a plant species naturally occurs in Colorado, refer to Catalog of Colorado Flora by William A. Weber and Ronald C. Wittmann.

 Where can I buy these plants?

 We don't recommend transplanting vegetation from the wild and it may be illegal!
 All plants, including seeds and rootstocks, are protected on OSMP land and may not be collected.

-Colorado Native Plant Society also publishes a list of noxious plants to avoid in landscaping.
+Colorado Native Plant Society also publishes a list of noxious plants to avoid PDF in landscaping.